UniversityOfHelsinkiCS/prkl/README.md

 ## Usage

+Assembler uses `npm` to configure scripts, including `docker-compose` commands for development and testing.
+The commands outlined in this section should be run at project root unless preceded with a `cd` command and the directory where the related `package.json` is located.

 ### Development

 Hot-loading of changes works currently only separately with backend and frontend.
 I.e., if you are running the backend in development mode, changes in the frontend are not loaded.